sharkrf/osp-http-api/README.md

 ### modemmodulation.cgi

-If you want to change the current modulation mode, you can POST a query to this CGI. *changed* is 1 if the modulation got changed.
+Modem modulation mode query (GET)/change (POST).
 Returns currently active settings. *modem_init_delay_ms* is the time needed for the modem to calibrate and initialize.

 - **modulation_mode** can be:
   - 0: 2FSK